 The whole thing was a really pleasant, heartfelt experience.
 The only thing I wished for was that I took better care of myself and didn’t age so much throughout the years now that I’m looking at myself through a video.

-I’ve definitely made a few new friends through the production and I’m very honoured that producers also opened up a little and shared their life journey with me.
+I’ve definitely made a few new friends through the production and I’m very honoured that producers also opened up a little and shared their life journeys with me.
 I got to speak to a few of them and asked them what is it that made them do what they do because it’s a form of work I can never see myself doing, and to see their passion behind their work is really inspiring.

 Despite my tougher start to life, I’ve never felt that I wasn’t blessed.
 I guess the biggest blessing I have is the soul I have.
 I’m glad I didn’t mess up my life despite the start I had.
 In my article on Yin Yang and balance, the worst things can be the biggest blessings, and in a way I guess I’ve been blessed to get the chance to learn a lot of life lessons at a younger age.

 I’ve also been very blessed to have a lot of benefactors in my lifetime for I’m sure my soul would have crumbled if not for the good people I had around me.
 In fact, I still have many benefactors around me right now.
 I definitely regard the people I meet from the media who give me such opportunities as my benefactors.
 Each media feature I’ve had so far did bring my career as a practitioner further but I don’t measure this monetarily.
 It’s really more of the intangibles.
-Yes, I’ll always be thankful for the material comforts this career has given me, but I guess what I value most is the trust I have from my clients and that some of them, even when they are much older than me, hold me in high regard.
+Yes, I’ll always be thankful for the material comforts this career has given me, but I guess what I value most is the trust my clients have put in me and that some of them, even when they are much older than me, hold me in high regard.
 There’s a certain pride and dignity that no one can take away from me I guess and it’s something I know I’ll lose if I do things like peddling items and selling lies.

-Thank you to my clients who have reached out to and shared their good wishes with me!
+Thank you to my clients who have reached out to me and shared their good wishes with me!
 I really wouldn’t have the life I have now without everyone and I really want everyone to know it’s not something I take for granted.

 I say this all the time and I really want to reiterate this.
 I’m not the perfect service provider and I have to apologize that my flaws as a human being get in the way sometimes, but I’m really doing my best and I know I shouldn’t let the flaws of others bring out my own flaws.